ciubotarum/coding-challanges/src/theory.md

 # Java

-To do:
+# To do:
-how maven creates a jar
-what do manifest file does
+* how to use the logger in Java

 <!-- TOC -->
 * [Java](#java)